meilisearch/engine-team/resources/experimental-features.md

 # Experimental features: description and process

-## Quick definition of experimental feature
+## Quick definition of experimental features

 An experimental feature is a feature present in the final Meilisearch binary that is not considered stable.
 This means the API might become incompatible between two Meilisearch releases.